Frederic Wan: Mathematical life sciences

 Wan had worked with the economist Robert M. Solow on the economics of exhaustible resources while at MIT.
 That area of his activities was broadened to include the economics and management of renewable resources such as fishery and forestry as well as neuroscience when he relocated to UBC.
 After relocating to UCI, Wan fully committed to research and education in mathematical projects for the life sciences.

 Wan initiated research collaboration with Qing Nie of Mathematics and Arthur Lander and J. Lawrence Marsh of Developmental and Cell Biology.
 Their initial project was to address a controversy on diffusion as a transport mechanism for morphogen in the extracellular space leading to his first of many publications in this area of life sciences.
-Among his other publications in mathematical biology, a recent work relating (by the Maximum Principle in optimal control theory) the life cycle of the infectious disease Chlamydia to the bacteria’s drive for competitive survival shows the utility of (the Maximum Principle in) optimal control theory in the bio-theoretics of natural selection.
+Among his other publications in mathematical biology, a recent work relating (by the Maximum Principle in optimal control theory) the life cycle of the infectious disease Chlamydia to the bacteria's drive for competitive survival shows the utility of (the Maximum Principle in) optimal control theory in the bio-theoretics of natural selection.

 Books

-Wan is the author of 5 books.
+Wan is the author of 6 books.
 His book Mathematical Models and Their Analysis, originally published in 1989, was reviewed by W.J.
 Satzer who wrote that "One of the real strengths of the book is the depth of experience teaching mathematical modeling that the author displays."
+The book has been republished in the SIAM Classics Series in Applied Mathematics in 2018.

 In his 1995 book Introduction to the Calculus of Variations and Its Applications, Wan has provided a detailed introduction to the calculus of variations and optimal control.
 R. Grinnell is of the view that "the author [of the book] is distinguished applied mathematician and his experience in pedagogy is realized through a style of exposition that is lively, personable, and very clear.
 This is definitely a book to be read and enjoyed."

 At the end of a lengthy review of Dynamical System Models in the Life Sciences and Their Underlying Scientific Issues, Reviewer J. Ibbotson found himself "... somewhat "out of breath" at the finish line — this is a compressed and driven journey through a large amount of mathematics."

 Wan’s 2019 book Stochastic Models in the Life Sciences and their Methods of Analysis was described by a review for CHOICE as "impressively accessible" and "approachable for biologists at all levels, including those interested in deepening their skills in mathematical modeling and those who seek an overview to aid them in communicating with collaborators in mathematics and statistics."

+His latest book entitled Spatial Dynamics Models in the Life Sciences and the Role of Feedback in Robust Developments was published by World Scientific in 2023.

 Personal life

-Wan married Julia Y.S.
-Chang in 1960.
+Wan has been married Julia Y.S.
+Chang since 1960.